 Faculty Editor: Cynthia Anderson, Adjunct Professor

 Cynthia Anderson is a journalist, essayist and fiction writer whose work has twice been cited as notable in The Best American Essays (Houghton Mifflin 2002 and 2003).
 Her articles have appeared or are forthcoming in The Christian Science Monitor, cnn.com, msnbc.com, usatoday.com, Boston Magazine, Redbook and other national publications.
 Winner of the 2004 New Millennium Fiction Award, Anderson has also received two recent Pushcart Prize nominations.
 One of her short stories appears in the anthology Flash Fiction (W.W.
 Norton & Co.
 2006), and she is winner of the 2012 Indiana Review Fiction Prize.
-Her collection of stories River Talk, described in a Kirkus starred review as ďa triumphant, probing debut that promises both literary and mass appeal,Ē was published by C&R Press in 2014.
+Her collection of stories River Talk, published by C&R Press, was named to Kirkus Reviews' Best Books of 2014..
 Anderson works from the premise that independent of format all good writing shares the same fundamentals: conflict, narrative, character development and careful attention to language.
 She has been leading The Comment workshop for ten years.

 Awarded by the Society of Professional Journalists (SPJ) and the Association for Education in Journalism and Mass Communication (AEJMC)

 - Finalist, Society for Professional Journalists (SPJ) Best Student Magazine

 - Second Place, AEJMC Single Issue MagazineóGeneral Excellence

 - Second Place, AEJMC First-Person Article

 - First Place, AEJMC First-Person Article